 Here’s where the nuances of social interaction come in, however.
 As I’ve said before, it doesn’t matter so much what you do.
-What matters is the place it’s coming from.
+What makes someone an alpha male is the place it’s coming from.

 When white knights try to “protect” a girl, really what they’re doing is trying to fuck her.
 It’s pathetic.
 “Hehehe, maybe if I act all righteous and valiant, she’ll want to fuck me!”